AntonNguyen/about_me/README.md

 **DISC** - [(Counselor)](https://www.discprofiles4u.com/blog/2012/disc-classic-profile-counselor-pattern-8-of-16/)
+> Counselor pattern embrace others with their warmth, empathy, and understanding.
+They are long term relationship builders.
+They are good listeners, and effective at problem solving.
+Counselors use an indirect approach when dealing with others.
+They tend to put people first, by providing recognition to others, – they attribute less importance to task accomplishment.
+They’re apt to be overly-tolerant with others.
+When in a position of authority and responsibility, Counselors like to be appreciated, for their contribution.
+They are calm, sincere and loyal.

+I think this a good reflection of how I operate on teams.
+My biggest focus is typically on "how can I help my team accomplish my goals?".
+That's why I usually end up playing the role of "glue" on most of my teams.

 **Strengths Finder** -
   1. Relator - _People exceptionally talented in the Relator theme enjoy close relationships with others.
 They find deep satisfaction in working hard with friends to achieve a goal._